SystemsApproach/private5g/ran.rst

     and extending ONOS.

-Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Device Service to track and control the UEs, and a Configuration Service to manage RAN-wide configuration state.
+Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Device Service to track the UEs, and a Configuration Service to manage RAN-wide configuration state.
 All three of these services are implemented as Kubernetes-based microservices, and take advantage of a scalable Key/Value Store.

 Of the three interfaces called out in :numref:`Figure %s <fig-ric>`, the **A1** and **E2** interface are based on pre-existing 3GPP